 Palmer Park

-Paved and natural surface trails, two playgrounds, a ball field and a golf course give you plenty of activity options before or after your picnic.
+Paved and natural surface trails, two playgrounds, a ball diamond and a golf course give you plenty of activity options before or after your picnic.
 It’s all just minutes away from numerous 44th Street restaurants if you want to grab takeout.

 Huff Park